Another 140,000 Mercedes models have to go to the workshop

 Mercedes is recalling more than 140,000 vehicles in the U.S.: Various models have to go to the workshop because of problems with the fuel pump.

 Recalls are associated with huge effort for car manufacturers – and costs.
 It always depends on whether a problem can be solved with an update – maybe even over the air – and of course it depends on how many vehicles are affected.
-For example, Stellandis recently had to recall more than 100,000 vehicles worldwide because the electric motor could fail – at BMW it was “only” 2,300 vehicles after it was repaired for a fault in the door lock.
+For example, Stellandis recently had to recall more than 100,000 vehicles worldwide because the electric motor could fail – at BMW it was “only” 2,300 vehicles after repairs could have a fault in the door lock.
 At Mercedes, more than 140,000 vehicles now have to go to the workshop.

 Mercedes fuel pump can go off – increased risk of accidents according to NHTSA